Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Coffee grounds can have many adverse effects on your plants, one of which is that they will make the soil acidic.

-If your plant is having any issue due to this, it will show signs similar to under fertilization.
+If your plant has any issues due to this, it will show signs similar to under fertilization.

-It might not be easy to differentiate, but you need to evaluate your fertilizing schedule.
+It might be not easy to differentiate, but you must evaluate your fertilizing schedule.
 If you think you are fertilizing the plant correctly, it is time to check the soil’s pH level to understand whether it is too acidic.

 Some signs that can tell you that coffee grounds are not suitable for your money tree are: